BBrixen/BinaryPlus/docs/tutorial.md

 ## Printing/Outputting to Console

 The `output` command is used to print to standard out.
-It behaves similarly to Python 2's print statement.
-Everything after the `output` command is printed to the console.
-A newline is implicitly added to the end
+It behaves similarly to Ruby's `puts` command.
+The major difference is the quotes around the string is not needed. `output` also has the feature of finding variables within your string and replacing them in the output.
+A newline is implicitly added to the end of the string.

 ```binp
 $ prints "hello world!" to the screen